Franck Tabanou: Saint-Étienne

 On 28 July 2013, Tabanou trains with Ligue 1 club Saint-Étienne, on the verge of signing a new contract with them following a transfer from Toulouse.
 He scored his first goal against Esbjerg in the Europa League.

 Swansea City

 On 19 June 2015, Tabanou joined Swansea City for a reported £3.5 million.
 Tabanou then went on to make his debut in English football in the EFL Cup vs York City where he played his first full 90 minutes for the club.

 Saint-Étienne (loan)

 On 15 January 2016, Tabanou returned to Saint-Étienne on loan from Swansea for the rest of the season.

 Granada (loan)

-On 31 August 2016, Tabanou joined Spanish club Granada on a season-long loan deal.
+On 31 August 2016, Tabanou joined Spanish club Granada on a season-long loan deal where he only made 7 appearances in total.

 Guingamp

 On 1 August 2017, it was announced that Tabanou was released by Swansea City at the end of the 2016–17 season and joined French club Guingamp.

+He retired at Guingamp in June 2019 after he was only able to make fifteen appearances in 2017–18 and a further four appearances in 2018–19.